dstnmyrs99/platformer/README.md

-# platformer
+# Dino Bro
-dino platformer game
+Platformer game
 Made with Phaser and PostgreSQL for high scores.
 I made this to stop my son from turning off the WiFi.
 Try to collect as many mushrooms as you can without falling or being pushed off the screen